rzzzwilson/notify/README.rst

     python notify.py

-you will see these two pages appear in the default browser:
+you will see these two tabs appear in the default browser:

-An ERROR page:
+An ERROR tab:

 .. image:: ERROR.png

-And a WARNING page:
+And a WARNING tab:

 .. image:: WARNING.png